3 Common Fat Loss Mistakes

-There are lots of others but I’ve written about those in previous posts… you can check them out here in my article Why you should be lifting weights regardless of your goal – There’s also a section to help reassure any of you ladies that may be worried that lifting weights will make you “bulky”.
+There are lots of others but I’ve written about those in previous posts… you can check them out here in my article Why you should be lifting weights regardless of your goal – There’s also a section to help reassure any of my female readers that may be worried that lifting weights will make you “bulky”.

 So there you go, pretty simple really.

 All you have to do to kickstart your fat loss right now and work towards finally being lean forever is:

 - Increase your nutritional intake (basically replace the bad with the good).

 - Break your goal down into manageable chunks.